 Why A Rebrand?

 When I joined the Voter Formation Project, the organization already had an established brand, but the paid digital advertising didn’t fully align with that identity.
 While the team valued flexibility in design to optimize creative performance, I wanted to ensure that we could also maintain consistency.
-Combining both elements would help us connect more effectively with our target audiences while streamlining production for greater efficiency.
+The challenge was to create branding that allowed flexibility while also maintaining brand consistency.

 Speaking to a black audience

-I aimed to create branding that resonated with our target audiences in a way that felt both welcoming and familiar.
-We wanted our content to feel like it came from the same sources they already engage with and be seamlessly integrated into their daily lives.
+I wanted to create branding that resonated with Black audiences in a way that felt both welcoming and familiar.
+Black communities and especially low propensity voters are already disengaged from the civic and political process.
+VFP wanted our content to feel like enjoyable content that the audience consumes with the goal of our content seamlessly intertwining into their daily lives.
 Voting and politics should feel as natural and essential as any other act of self-care or empowerment.

 This color scheme strikes the perfect balance of depth, warmth, and vibrant pops of color to reflect the rich, complex history Black communities have with this nation.
 The typography—Obviously and Arsenica—allowed us to be both bold and approachable, blending blocky sans-serifs with more personal serifs.
 This approach gave our designers a solid structure while offering enough flexibility to make each design feel unique.